gabeabrams/divvy-submissions/README.md

 #### workloadMap

 workloadMap { graderId => numToGrade } is for looking up how many submissions a grader has been assigned to grade.
 A submission is different than a student.
 In the case of group assignments, all the students in the same group will be in the same submission.
 It will be easier for them to all be graded by the same grader as there are similarities between their work.
 In the case of individual assignments, each submission will correspond to each individual student.
-If you are more interested in which students a specific grader has been assigned to grade, please refer to the example above that converts the studentToGraderMap. <br />
+If you are more interested in which students a specific grader has been assigned to grade, please refer to the example above that converts the studentToGraderMap.

 Workload is divvied up according to proportionalWorkload provided with each grader.
 For example, in the case where there are two graders: grader 1 has a proportionalWorkload of 1 and grader 2 has a proportionalWorkload of 2; 3 submission; and no banned/required pairs constraints: grader 1 will be randomly assinged one of the three submissions, while grader 2 will be assinged the other two.
 More complicated cases where submissions can't be evenly divided is explained in the "More on the algorithms" section at the end.